Reliable Public Power - RP3

 Utility of the Future Today

-Holland Board of Public Works' Water Reclamation Facility recently received national recognition as a Utility of the Future Today (UotFT) from the Water Environment Federation (WEF), National Association of Clean Water Agencies (NACWA), Water Research Foundation (WRF) and WateReuse Association.
+Holland BPW's Water Reclamation Facility recently received national recognition as a Utility of the Future Today (UotFT) from the Water Environment Federation (WEF), National Association of Clean Water Agencies (NACWA), Water Research Foundation (WRF) and WateReuse Association.
 The program recognizes water resource recovery facilities for transformational work in community engagement, watershed stewardship, and recovery of resources such as water, energy, and nutrients.
-HBPW was recognized for its continued efforts to increase beneficial reuse of solids generated as part of the wastewater treatment process and the anaerobic digester will be a key factor in these efforts in future years.

 Holland Board of Public Works (HBPW) has earned a Premier Utility Management Performance (PUMP) Award from the Michigan Water Environment Association (MWEA) in partnership with the Michigan Department of Environment, Great Lakes, and Energy (EGLE).

 Criteria for the PUMP Award rank among the national industry’s highest standards and require aptitudes in at least two of ten Effective Utility Management (EUM) attributes.
 HBPW’s Holland Area Water Reclamation Facility (WRF) was recognized for excellence in nine EUM areas: product quality, customer satisfaction, employee and leadership development, operational optimization, financial viability, infrastructure strategy and performance, enterprise resiliency and community sustainability.